prototypefund/Digital_Bargeld-docs/api-exchange.rst

   .. code-block:: tsref

     interface PaybackRequest {
-      // Denomination public key (RSA), specifying the type of coin the client
+      // Hash of denomination public key (RSA), specifying the type of coin the client
       // would like the exchange to pay back.
-      denom_pub: RsaPublicKey;
+      denom_pub_hash: HashCode;

       // Signature over the `coin public key <eddsa-coin-pub>`_ by the denomination.
       denom_sig: RsaSignature;